eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_physics_rigid_bodies/README.md

 As the simulation engine updates the local transform of a node, all descendant nodes should move with that node - i.e. the physics engine should treat them as part of a single rigid body.
 However, if a descendant node has its own `motion` properties, that node must be treated as an independent rigid body during simulation - there is no implicit requirement that it follows its 'parent' rigid body.

 If a rigid body node's transform is animated by animations in the file, those animations should take priority over the physics simulation.
 Rigid bodies should follow the transforms provided by the animations.
-A simulation engine has several options for how this can be achieved - for example, the rigid body may be instantaneously teleported, without traversing the intermediate space.
+A simulation engine has several options for how this can be achieved at the discretion of the implementer - for example, the rigid body may be instantaneously teleported without traversing the intermediate space.
 Alternatively, a simulation engine may set velocities or joint motors such that the node reaches the target transform within the simulation step.

 Rigid body motions have the following properties: